Vladimir Kozlov: Other media

 Prudius has made many television and film appearances and is actively pursuing an acting career in Hollywood.
 He appeared in the second season of the HBO drama series The Wire, as well as Roksalana and It's Not To Easy on Ukrainian TV.
 In 2002, he appeared in Spike Lee's film 25th Hour, playing a Russian mafia enforcer.
 He appeared in the Russian military theatre play Victory Day and a Ukraine University play Three Musketeers.
 In 2013 he was also featured in season 7, episode 4 of USA Network's TV series, Burn Notice.
-He was also a stuntman for the film Fast & Furious 6, and for John Wick 2.
+He was also a stuntman for the film The Fate of the Furious, and for John Wick 2.
 Oleg received his biggest acting break in the 2017 Chinese Blockbuster Wolf Warriors 2.
 In 2019, he appeared in the episode "One-Eyed Jacks" of the Marvel series The Punisher.

 In 2009, he became a U.S. citizen.

 Prudius made his video game debut as a playable character in WWE SmackDown vs. Raw 2010 and also appeared in WWE SmackDown vs. Raw 2011 and WWE '12.

 In 2014, Prudius opened Quasar Entertainment, a full service production company where he's the company's Vice President.